 West Suffolk Council continues to pay a management fee agreed annually in advance.
-The council is consulted on the business plans of Abbeycroft Leisure prior to the agreement of the management fee, amounting to £108,000 in 2021 to 2022 (£236,000 in 2020 to 2021).
+The council is consulted on the business plans of Abbeycroft Leisure prior to the agreement of the management fee, amounting to £14,705 in 2022 to 2023 (£108,000 in 2021 to 2022).

 During 2020 to 2021 Abbeycroft Leisure's ability to operate was impacted by the pandemic and resulting COVID-19 lockdown restrictions.
-The council made available a ± 1 million loan facility to ensure the Trust remained viable and able to reopen as part of West Suffolk's COVID-19 recovery response.
-To date, the Trust has not drawn down any of the loan facility.
+The council made available a $\pounds 1$ million loan facility to ensure the Trust remained viable and able to reopen as part of West Suffolk's COVID-19 recovery response.
+The first tranche of $\pounds 500,000$ was drawn down by Abbeycroft during 2022 to 2023.
+In addition, the council provided Abbeycroft Leisure with a $\pounds 300,000$ COVID-19 support grant.